Lamivudine and Tenofovir Disoproxil Fumarate

 • Pediatric: Use with caution in pediatric patients with a history of prior antiretroviral nucleoside exposure or pancreatitis, or other significant risk factors for development of pancreatitis.

 • Appropriate use: Not recommended as a component of a triple nucleoside regimen due to potential for early virological failure.
 Clinical trials in HIV-infected patients whose regimens contained only three nucleoside reverse transcriptase inhibitors (NRTI) show less efficacy, early virologic failure and high rates of resistance substitutions.
 Triple drug regimens with two NRTIs in combination with a non-nucleoside reverse transcriptase inhibitor, integrase inhibitor, or a HIV-1 protease inhibitor are usually more effective.

 CD4 count, HIV RNA plasma levels; serum creatinine, serum phosphorous, urine glucose, urine protein, and estimated creatinine clearance (prior to initiation and as clinically indicated during therapy); hepatic function tests, bone density (patients with a history of bone fracture or have risk factors for bone loss); testing for HBV is recommended prior to the initiation of antiretroviral therapy.
 Patients with HIV and HBV coinfection should be monitored for several months following therapy discontinuation.

 The Health and Human Services (HHS) Perinatal HIV Guidelines consider lamivudine in combination with tenofovir disoproxil fumarate to be one of the preferred NRTI backbone for initial therapy in antiretroviral-naive pregnant females.
 This combination is also preferred for pregnant females who have had antiretroviral therapy (ART) in the past but are restarting, who require a new ART regimen (due to poor tolerance or poor virologic response of current regimen), and who are not yet pregnant but are trying to conceive.
 Females who become pregnant while taking this combination may continue if viral suppression is effective and the regimen is well tolerated.
-The guidelines also consider lamivudine plus tenofovir disoproxil fumarate to be a recommended dual NRTI backbone in regimens for HIV/HBV-coinfected pregnant females.
+The guidelines also consider lamivudine plus tenofovir disoproxil fumarate to be a recommended dual NRTI backbone in regimens for HIV/HBV-coinfected pregnant females (HHS [perinatal] 2018).

 Refer to individual monographs for additional information.